redhat-openstack/website/source/api/load-balance-openstack-api.html.md

 #### Quantum

-On the new controller nodes, install the OpenStack Quantum service and the appropriate L2 plugin.:
+On the new controller nodes, install the OpenStack Quantum service and the appropriate L2 plugin:

     # yum install openstack-quantum
     # yum install openstack-quantum-openvswitch